codingforpleasure/customized-workspace/Ubuntu/useful-resources/cnn-architectures.md

 ## Comprehensive look at 1X1 Convolution in Deep Learning

 * 1X1 Conv was used to reduce the number of channels while introducing non-linearity

+* In 1X1 Convolution simply means the filter is of size 1X1 (Yes — that means a single number as opposed to matrix like, say 3X3 filter).
+This 1X1 filter will convolve over the ENTIRE input image pixel by pixel.

 [Article](https://arxiv.org/pdf/1312.4400.pdf)